How to Create a Company Driver Safety Program

 • Truck fleet safety policies

 Include details about what happens when a driver violates safety policies.
 Also talk about any ways your company rewards safe drivers.

 Keep in mind that on-boarding can be a process, rather than a singular event.
 Regular meetings may be necessary to keep safety policies on everyone’s mind.

 Company Driver Safety Program Tip #3: Documentation of Your New Hire’s Trucking Knowledge

 After your new hire has finished the training, document their completion.
 Have them sign paperwork stating that they understand the safety processes and let them know what will happen if they fail to stay safe on the road.

 It may be a good idea to make sure new hires complete your training program, which includes information on proper safety standards before they get behind the wheel.

 One of the first steps to safely operating a truck may be looking into CDL training.
-At NETTTS, students can study Class A CDL and Class B CDL programs before entering the trucking industry.
+At NETTTS, students can study Class A CDL and Class B CDL programs.
 Contact NETTTS to find out more or learn how to enroll.